Connecting Buffalo Bayou East (Buffalo Bayou East Design Concept)

 Study Area

 The study area is focused on segments of Buffalo Bayou East’s interconnected active transportation network to seamlessly link neighborhoods, parks, and destinations north and south of the bayou such as Japhet Creek and Tony Marron Park.
-It also includes transit-oriented development opportunities in the 5th Ward / Denver Harbor neighborhood near the intersection of Lyons Avenue and Lockwood Drive.
+It also includes transit-oriented development opportunities in the 5th Ward / Denver Harbor neighborhood near the intersection of Lyons Avenue and Lockwood Drive (the Transit District).